JEP 3: JDK Release Process

 Every six months, in June and December, we initiate the release cycle for the next JDK feature release, hereinafter referred to as JDK $N. We fork the main-line repository into a stabilization repository, jdk/jdk$N, and use that repository for the remaining work needed to stabilize the release.
 That work proceeds over the next three months in three phases, described below:

-The durations of the phases can vary from release to release, but as an example the phases for JDK 11 are four weeks for RDP 1, three weeks for RDP 2, and five weeks for RC.
+The durations of the phases can vary from release to release, but as an example the phases for JDK 11 were four weeks for RDP 1, three weeks for RDP 2, and five weeks for RC.

 Each successive phase narrows the set of bugs that we examine, and subjects actions taken on those bugs to an increasingly-higher level of review.
 This ensures that, in each phase, we fix the bugs that need to be fixed at that time.
 It also ensures that we understand why we’re not fixing some bugs that perhaps ought to be fixed but, for good reason, are better left to a future release.
 The phases thus make use of two approval processes, also described below: